poppa/markdown-to-html/README.md

   this is `null` the default template will be used.

-* **`menufile`**: If you want a menu generated on all pages, the easiest way is to create a *site index*, with links to all the pages, in the main Markdown file.
+* **`menufile`**: If you want a menu generated on all pages, the easiest way to do that is to create a *site index*, with links to all the pages, in the main Markdown file.
 Note that the section is surrounded by two comment tags.

   ```md
   <!-- menu -->